UTSAVS26/cognicore-ai/docs/source/user_guide/05_simulation.rst

 Concept: Simulation
 ========================

 How do you know if your agent is reliable?
-The **Simulation** module is CogniCore's answer to this question.
+The **Simulation** module is CogniCoreAI's answer to this question.
 It provides a powerful framework for **behavioral testing**, allowing you to verify that your agent behaves as expected in complex, multi-turn conversations.

 This goes beyond traditional testing by evaluating the agent's reasoning and decision-making process.